 You can get around pretty much all of Canada with nothing but a travel card, but that same card would do very little for you in Morocco.
-It really depends where you’re headed, but understanding some general travel money principles will go a long way in helping you pack your travel wallet.
+It all depends where you’re headed, which is why understanding some general travel money principles can help you pack your travel wallet.

 These are our top tips for helping you manage travel money like a pro.